UCLA Extension Winter School in collaboration with ASEEDER

 Course Selections

-Introduction to Statistics and Quantitative Methods (4 credits)Quota: Up to 25 students per course
+Applying Economics to Business Decisions (4 Credits)Quota: Up to 25 students per course

 Course Description:

-* Designed for students who are interested in mathematics, statistics, economics, etc.
+* Design for students who are interested in mathematics, finance, economics, etc

 * Recommended reading: Statistical Techniques in Business & Economics